What is Information Overload?

 There is so much varying information out there, much of it contradictory and full of bias, that it can be challenging to know where to begin seeking information.
 For many, in pregnancy, we default to our care providers.
 Our modern maternity system tends towards invention rather than support, without fully disclosing how a recommended intervention changes your pathways.
 In this case, the provided information is within a narrow context, without enough detail, limiting our options and ability to make a confident decision.

-If you try to do your research, you may be overwhelmed by the number of articles, websites and blogs and need help knowing where to begin.
+If you try to do your research, you may be overwhelmed by the number of articles, websites, podcasts and blogs, and need help knowing where to begin.
 How do you filter the quality information from the rubbish?

 Time Pressure

 Standard Maternity Care often unfolds on a ‘need-to-know’ basis, with decisions made in time-critical circumstances.
-Appointments during pregnancy are often too short to discuss the options thoroughly, and if we do not know what questions to ask, we are often unable to contribute to these discussions.
-There are 11 different models of care in Australia, and within those models, over 800 different approaches.
-It is often the benefit of hindsight which reveals the things we should have asked.
+Appointments during pregnancy are usually too short to discuss the options thoroughly.
+If we do not know what questions to ask, we are often unable to start or contribute to these discussions.
+It is often the benefit of hindsight that reveals the things we should have asked.

 How to avoid information overload

 We must have time in advance to consider the various pathways to know where we are and where we can go.
-We need resources that respect our autonomy and time to digest and contextualise information.
+We need resources that we can make sense of and time to digest and contextualise information.

-There is No One Way, and it can be hard to determine Your Way in a system that assumes we are all the same.
-Here are 5 ways you can find your way.
+There is No One Way, and it can be hard to find Your Way in a system that assumes we are all the same.

 When you are exploring new information, keep these questions in mind to help determine its value: